sybrew/the-seo-framework/readme.txt

 		* Shortlinks now support search.
 		* Shortlinks now output shorter date-archive links.
 		* New Google ListItem requirements have been put in place for the breadcrumbs.
+		* The SEO Bar now suggests what you need to do with titles and descriptions that are deemed to short or long, instead of stating binary information.
+		* The character counters can now count down to zero, and will notify you off it.
+		* The pixel counter is now color coded.
+Hover over it to know why!
+		* Switching SEO metabox tabs or loading a page with character counters is now a tad less resource intensive.
 	* **Changed:**
 		* TSF now requires WordPress 4.6 (previously 4.4).
 		* TSF now requires PHP 5.4 (previously 5.3).
+		* The pixel and character-count guidelines have been updated:
+			1. They're much more reluctant regarding description lengths.
+			2. They're a little more reluctant regarding title lengths.
+			3. The "is there a timestamp shown is search" condition has been removed, the effect hold no evidence anymore.
+			4. They're more informative on Facebook and Twitter inputs.
 		* The upgrader can now run on the front-end, to prevent missing options (which could harm your site in ranking).
 This means, that when you have auto-plugin-update enabled, or left the admin dashboard before an update finished, or updated via a multisite network interface:
 			1. Some parts of the upgrade process doesn't run, like showing notifications of option changes.
 We will solve this in a later update, by enqueuing notifications.
 			2. If your site runs out of memory on the front-end, the upgrade process might cause a white screen.
 This is highly unlikely, and will resolve itself, because the upgrader keeps record of how far it's gotten.
 We will solve this in a later update by adding memory exhaustion checks.